goevery/broadcaster/PROTOCOL.md

 - Authorization is checked on every channel operation
 - Users can only push messages to channels they're authorized to access

-### Message History

-- When joining a channel with `lastSeenMessageId`, the server returns:
-  - All messages after that ID if the ID is found (`historyRecovered: true`)
-  - Empty history if the ID is not found (`historyRecovered: false`)
-- History helps clients recover missed messages during reconnections

 ## Connection Lifecycle

 1. **Establish WebSocket connection**